 Tips for surviving your new build or renovation!

-It’s incredibly exciting when planning your new build or renovation is over and you’re watching your new home become a reality.
-Help the building process go smoothly by following our handy tips.
+It’s incredibly exciting when the planning is over and you’re watching your new home become a reality.
+Help the process go smoothly by following our handy building survival tips.

 It’s all in the planning

-Make sure you’ve finalised all the details well before your builders start working on site.
-Once building has started, making changes can cause extensive delays and be expensive.
-If changes need to be made, ensure they are documented so you and your builder are clear on what needs to be done, and you have an estimate of the cost.
+Make sure you’ve finalised every detail well before your builders start working on site.
+Once building is underway, changes can be expensive and cause delays.
+If changes do need to be made, ensure they're documented so you and your builder are clear on what needs to be done, and you have an estimate of the cost.

 Communication is key

-Timely and open communication is critical to keep track of the build as it progresses, plan ahead and to find solutions for any issues or challenges that may arise.
+Timely and open communication is critical to keep track of the build as it progresses.
+It also help you plan ahead and find solutions for any issues that might come up.

 Qualitas Builders uses Buildertrend, an award-winning software that acts as a central point for all communication.
-The software allows us to keep a daily log of activities and to advise our clients of anything that needs to be finalised or of upcoming deadlines they need to be aware of.
+We keep a daily log of activities and will let you know about anything that needs to be finalised or if there's upcoming deadlines you need to be aware of.

-Safety is paramount and responsibility for anyone visiting the building site rests squarely with the lead contractor who is project managing your build.
-Any visitor, regardless of whether they are a sub trade or a private visitor, must undertake an induction and have any safety hazards identified to them.
+Safety is paramount and responsibility for anyone visiting the building site rest with the project manager.
+Anyone, whether they are a sub trade or a private visitor, must have an induction with any safety hazards clearly pointed out to them.

-It’s important to coordinate any visits with the project manager so busy construction times can be avoided, for example during delivery of large items like steel beams and joinery.
+It’s important to coordinate visits with the project manager to avoid busy times, for example, during delivery of large items like steel beams and joinery.
 Closed, flat shoes are a must when visiting the site.

 Make sure to enjoy the process of seeing your beautiful new home and spaces take shape.
-After all, building is not something you do everyday and for most homeowners, a renovation or new build is a once-in-a-lifetime experience!
+After all, it's not something you do everyday and for most homeowners, a renovation or new build is a once-in-a-lifetime experience!